-- The reagents are intended for in vitro diagnostic use only. - If a reagent vial is cracked or leaking, discard the contents immediately. - 3.
-Do not use the reagents past the expiration date (see Vial Label). - Do not use the reagents if a precipitate is present.
-4 - Protective clothing should be worn when handling the reagents, such as 5. disposable gloves and a laboratory coat. - The reagents have been filtered through a 0.2 μm capsule to reduce the bio-burden, but are not supplied sterile.
-Once a vial has been opened the contents should remain viable up until the expiry date. - 7.
-The plasma from which this reagent is manufactured is no longer - delipidated, so it is normal for the reagent to have a turbid appearance.
-The reagents contain <0.1% sodium azide.
-Sodium azide may be toxic if ingested and may react with lead and copper plumbing to form explosive 8. metal azides.
-On disposal flush away with large volumes of water. - Materials used to produce the reagents were tested at source and found to be negative for HIV 1+2 and HCV antibodies and HBsAg using approved microbiological tests. - 10.
-No known tests can guarantee that products derived from human or animal sources are free from infectious agents.
+- The reagents are intended for in vitro diagnostic use only.
+If a reagent vial is cracked or leaking, discard the contents immediately.
+Do not use the reagents past the expiration date (see Vial Label). - 3. - Do not use the reagents if a precipitate is present. - Protective clothing should be worn when handling the reagents, such as disposable gloves and a laboratory coat. - also as and a laboratory coat.
+The reagents have been filtered through a 0.2 μm capsule to reduce the bio-burden, but is not supplied sterile.
+Once a vial has been opened the contents should remain viable up until the expiry date as long as there is no marked turbidity, which can indicate reagent deterioration or contamination.
+The reagents contain 0.1% sodium azide.
+Sodium azide may be toxic if - ingested and may react with lead and copper plumbing to form explosive metal azides.
+On disposal flush away with large volumes of water. - Materials used to produce the reagents were tested at source and found to be negative for HIV 1+2 and HCV antibodies and HBsAg using approved microbiological tests. - No known tests can guarantee that products derived from human or animal sources are free from infectious agents.
 Care must be taken in the use and disposal of each vial and its contents.